 Planning for retirement can be a difficult and complicated journey.
-Understanding the nature and value of investment types you will make along the way is just one daunting aspect of your long-term financial well-being.
+Understanding the nature and value of retirement investments you will make along the way is just one daunting aspect of your long-term financial well-being.

 Now, we live in an environment in which people are retiring later and more money is required for healthy savings.
 Understanding the complexities of your retirement situation can ensure that you will be well supported when you do decide to leave your day job.